William S. Key Correctional Center

-William S. Key Correctional Center is a minimum-security state prison for men located in Fort Supply, Woodward County, Oklahoma, owned and operated by the Oklahoma Department of Corrections.
+William S. Key Correctional Center was a minimum-security state prison for men located in Fort Supply, Woodward County, Oklahoma, owned and operated by the Oklahoma Department of Corrections.

 The facility was opened in 1989 and has a capacity of 1087 inmates held at minimum security.
 It was named after Warden of Oklahoma State Penitentiary and Major general William S. Key.